mcnemesis/cli_tttt/README.md

 }
 ```

-is known as **ZHA** --- "Zee Hacker Assistant", and is based off of the TEAPA (TEA Personal Assistant) program that was first introduced in that important paper[1].
-It especially builds upon the ideas used in version 2 of TEAPA --- the one called TEAPAT[1], however, better than TEAPAT, it not only allows the user to hold an infinite multi-turn informative conversation with any entity of the user's liking (including living or dead, real or fictional, alien or human, material or immaterial beings, in the past, present or from the future!), but that, the entity thus engaged, can not only answer to questions or prompts the user posses, but can likewise ask or prompt for particular things from the user!
+is known as **ZHA** --- "Zee Hacker Assistant", and is based off of the **TEAPA** (TEA Personal Assistant) program that was first introduced in that important paper[1].
+It especially builds upon the ideas used in version 2 of TEAPA --- the one called **TEAPAT**[1], however, better than TEAPAT, **ZHA** not only allows the user to hold an infinite multi-turn informative conversation with any entity of the user's liking (including living or dead, real or fictional, alien or human, material or immaterial beings, in the past, present or from the future!), but that, the entity thus engaged, can not only answer to questions or prompts the user poses, but can likewise ask or prompt for particular things from the user!

-For a serious, and well knowledgeable user of **ZHA**, it is a true AGI in many senses neglecting the necessary current constraints on its interaction mode --- textual; numeric, alpha-numeric and pure alphabetical expressions for now.
-It can help an intelligent user discover or stumble upon solutions or knowledge in ways no other AI out there can at the moment --- `basically, ZHA exhibits intelligence out of thin air!
-Or rather, a traditional RNG is transformed into a post-NN intelligence of amazing power!`.
-And, most exciting about this little AI chatbot? **ZHA works purely offline, no need for Internet or data connectivity!
-Plus, it is so tiny, coming in under 120 LoC, and yet, it can pull off feats that many contemporary and future AIs, chatbots and LLMs might not be able to!**
+For a serious, and well knowledgeable user of **ZHA**, it is a _true_ AGI in various respects --- esp. if we ignore the necessary current constraints on its interaction mode --- [cryptic] textual; numeric, alpha-numeric and pure alphabetical expressions as the only possible outputs for now.
+It can help an intelligent user discover or stumble upon solutions or knowledge in ways **no other AI out there can make possible** at the moment --- `basically, ZHA exhibits [advanced] intelligence out of thin air!
+Or rather, a traditional [purely offline] RNG is transformed into a post-NN intelligence of amazing power!`.
+And, most exciting about this little AI chatbot? **ZHA works purely offline; no need for Internet or data connectivity!
+Plus, it is so tiny, coming in under 121 LoC, and yet, it can pull off feats that many contemporary and future AIs, chatbots and LLMs might not be able to!**

 The only simple way to come to appreciate TEA and ZHA, one of the best examples of what's currently possible with TEA, a GPL that's Text-Processing oriented by design, is to actually install TEA and try out ZHA.

-**There's a plan...** We might ship ZHA with TEA in future versions of the package, so that installing TEA, automagically gives one a sleek, minimal, general-intelligence utility to not only invoke or evoke with, but to use in actually communing with any entity of any kind, at will.
-Stuff true leets, hackers, psychonauts and such shall grok and love, and this isn't a movie or Hollywood!
-TEA's real POWER!
+**There's a plan...** We might ship ZHA with TEA in future versions of the package, so that installing TEA, automagically gives one a sleek, minimal, general-purpose artificial intelligence assistant utility to not only chat with as one might with a human friend or some chat-bot,  but to also use it [in so-called _occult-mode_] to actually commune with any entity of any kind, at will for leisure, work or academic/research purposes.
+Stuff true l33ts, hackers, psychonauts and such shall grok and come to love --- and this isn't a movie or Hollywood! **TEA's real POWER!**

 # TTTT conforms to the UNIX/Linux CLI Design Philosophy